MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

-# Merge Repos
+# Merge Repositories While Keeping Histories

-Guide on how to merging two git repos (oldRepoA and oldRepoB) into a new one (newRepo) while keeping the tracking history of the original repos.
+My guide on how to merging two git repos (oldRepoA and oldRepoB) into a new one (newRepo) while keeping the tracking history of the original repos.

-Thanks to these articles:
+Thanks to approach and commands from these articles:
  - [Merging Two Git Repositories Into One Repository Without Losing File History](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/)
  - [Merging Two Git Repositories](https://blog.doismellburning.co.uk/merging-two-git-repositories/) - in particular for the the allow unrelated histories flag